DIY Rusted Cast Iron Planter

 Isn’t it amazing how real this looks?!

-I styled it with a few of my favorite decor pieces, like my tarnished silver and my DIY unbound books.
+Then I styled it with a few of my favorite decor pieces, like my tarnished silver and my DIY unbound books.

-Now this simple DIY sits in my favorite corner.
+So now this simple DIY sits in my favorite corner.

 On my favorite piece of furniture.